awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_Ruby.rds.md

   Amazon RDS console label – **Username**
 + **RDS\_PASSWORD** – The password that you configured for your database\.

-For more information about configuring an internal DB instance, see [Adding a Database to Your Elastic Beanstalk Environment](using-features.managing.db.md)\.
+For more information about configuring an internal DB instance, see [Adding a database to your Elastic Beanstalk environment](using-features.managing.db.md)\.

-## Downloading an Adapter<a name="ruby-rds-drivers"></a>
+## Downloading an adapter<a name="ruby-rds-drivers"></a>

 Add the database adapter to your project's [gem file](ruby-platform-gemfile.md)\.